beowulfey/pylinnaeo/README.md

 python3 -c 'import linnaeo; linnaeo.main()
 ```

-Note that if you want to use the DSSP feature, you'll also have to build and install a DSSP binary to your PATH!
+Note that if you want to use the DSSP feature, you'll also have to build and install a DSSP binary to your PATH.
 Unfortunately I don't think DSSP is included in Homebrew anymore.
 However, the binaries I uploaded should have a working binary and don't need anything externally.

 ###### Windows
 Install Anaconda3 and create a new environment: